Matthew Chapter Six

 Matthew 6:19 & 20

-'Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
-But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.'
+"Do not store up for yourselves wealth here on earth, where moths and rust destroy, and burglars break in and steal.
+Instead, store up for yourselves wealth in heaven, where neither moth nor rust destroys, and burglars do not break in or steal.

 We are introduced to the fourth "act of the righteous" in a contrast between the earthly and the heavenly.
 In the earthly realm, treasures is speaking of material wealth while in the heavenly realm it is speaking of spiritual wealth.
 So, what is spiritual wealth?
 This is talking about souls that you introduce to the saving knowledge of Jesus Christ.
 This "act of the righteous" involves serving the Lord in order to tell people about Jesus.